admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 #### SMC for /TimeSeriesData/TimeSeries/1/0

-The topmost SMC is qualified with some information:
+The topmost SMC is attributed with some information:

-Qualifier name: `TimeSeries.Args`
+Extension name: `TimeSeries.Args`

-Qualifier value:
+Extension value:
 `{ height: 400, palette: "Category10" }`

 The plot area of this chart has a height of 400 pixel.
 During